Religion, which one ?

 Self examination and repentance of your sins is a priority

-Without this confession and an acknowledgement of Christ, there can be no salvation and no life.
-There will be a day of reckoning/judgement, a day when we all stand before the Lord to account for what we have done.
-This day is coming to us all soon.
+Without confessing and acknowledging Christ, salvation and life are unattainable.
+A day of reckoning or judgment will come, a time when we will all stand before the Lord to account for our actions.
+This is an appointment that cannot be cancelled.
 We must be prepared.
-As Jesus welcomes those through the narrow gate, to others who paid lip service to faith but who do not possess the Spirit will hear Christ himself say to them,
+As Jesus welcomes those through the narrow gate, to others who paid lip service to faith but who do not possess the Spirit will hear Christ himself say to them;

 I never knew you.
 Depart from me, you evildoers Matthew 7:23.